jonhue/cancancan-system/README.md

 Conventions & helpers simplifying the use of CanCanCan in complex Rails applications.
 CanCanCan System simplifies authorizing collaborations, memberships and more across a complex structure of models.

-To describe complex abilities CanCanCan System relies on two different constructs: ActiveRecord **objects**, and **relations** of users to those objects.
+To describe complex abilities CanCanCan System relies on two different constructs: ActiveRecord **objects**, and **relationships** of users to those objects.

 CanCanCan System uses two attributes on *objects* to describe abilities: